Distinction of the Steinberg representation and the dual group of a symmetric space

-Now we use induction on the rank of $\A$, by the previous argument for $\A$ of maximal rank we are done.
+Thus, we can find another $H$-wall adjacent chamber, the reflection of $\C_1$ across $\C_i\cap \C_{i+1}$, whose distance to $\C_{i+1}$ is less than the distance between $\C_1$ and $\C_{i+1}$.
+Using this chamber we can construct a smaller gallery, a contradiction.

-For $\A$ not necessarily of maximal rank, we know by induction that $\phi$ is zero on all chambers in $\A'$, thus its sum over all chamber in the hyper edge of $\C_i$ and $\C_{i+1}$ is 0, and it 0 on all other chambers.
-Therefore $\phi(\C_i)+\phi(\C_{i+1})=0$. \end{proof}
+We proved that $\A<\A'$.
+Now we use induction on the partial order defined in Definition \ref{def order}.
+We know by induction that $\phi$ is zero on all chambers in $\A'$.
+The sum of the values of $\phi$ over all chambers in the hyper-edge containing $\C_i$ and $\C_{i+1}$ is 0.
+Every chamber in this hyper-edge except $\C_i$ and $\C_{i+1}$ is in an apartment such as $\A'$, meaning, an apartment containing $\C_i\cap \C_{i+1}$ and satisfying $H\A\neq H\A'$.
+Therefore, $\phi$ is zero on all chambers in this hyper-edge except $\C_i,\C_{i+1}$, thus $\phi(\C_i)+\phi(\C_{i+1})=0$. \end{proof}

 \end{section}